-Faculty/Program Coordinator Spotlight: Dr. Lalitha Vasudevan, Communication, Computing, and Technology in EducationBy mst • May 27th, 2013 • Category: Communication, Computing, and Technology Education, Lead Story
+Faculty/Program Coordinator Spotlight: Dr. Lalitha Vasudevan, Communication, Computing, and Technology in EducationBy mst • May 27th, 2013 • Category: Communication, Media, and Learning Technologies Design, Lead Story

 Dr. Lalitha Vasudevan, Program Coordinator and Associate Professor in the Communication, Computing, and Technology in Education (CCTE) program at TC, is currently teaching Culture, Media, and Education, and Youth Media and Educational Justice.